-We love it when a project extends the fabric of a neighborhood and is welcomed with open arms.
-After working closely with the community and receiving their overwhelming support, we designed a building that provides new housing and retail to the center of West Seattle’s shopping and dining district.
+Weber Thompson loves it when a project extends the fabric of a neighborhood and is welcomed with open arms.
+After working closely with the community and receiving their overwhelming support, the 4730 California team designed a building that provides new housing and retail to the center of West Seattle’s shopping and dining district.

 14,375 SF Site